Links to

 Animation

-of Merging Neutron Stars making a Gamma Ray Burst (#7), Chandra
+Merging Neutron Stars making a Gamma Ray Burst (#7), Chandra

 Science Center